Disclaimer

 The orthopedic disease may be a cause of aging or increased weight.

-If the dog consumes excessive food without adequate exercise may result in weight gain, eventually leading to orthopedic diseases.
+If the dog consumes excessive food without adequate exercise, it may gain weight, eventually leading to orthopedic diseases.

-Consult a veterinarian if your puppy is lethargic, shamble, or has sore paws.
+Consult a veterinarian if your puppy is lethargic or has sore paws.

 3. Elbow and Hip Dysplasia

-The elbow and hip dysplasia are common in large dog breeds.
-If your dog is reluctant to move, climb stairs, jump, or is moving slowly, he might be fighting with hip or elbow dysplasia.
+The elbow and hip dysplasia are common in large dogs.
+If your dog is reluctant to move, climb stairs, jump, or move slowly, he might be fighting with hip or elbow dysplasia.

 Moreover, the clicking sound in joints and continuous pain and shamble symbolize hip and elbow dysplasia.